 Examples of Endemic species

 There are several ways in which a species may come to be endemic to a particular area.
-An initially quite broadly distributed population may disappear from several habitats, due to changes which have occurred.
-The changes could be an influx of predators, human activities, and climate changes.
-Finally, the organism may be restrained to just one region.
-These endemic species can be found in certain specific areas.
+A broadly distributed population may disappear from several habitats due to changes that have occurred in their natural habitat.
+The changes could be an influx of predators, human activities, climate change or a combination of these factors.

-Endemic species, such as the lemurs of Madagascar and the tortoises of the Galápagos can be found here.
+For example, Endemic species, such as the tortoises of the Galápagos and the lemurs of Madagascar can be found on small islands.
 Big islands also provide the same isolation but on a larger scale.
-Antarctica Hawaii and Australia are all huge landmasses where we can find a lot of endemic species.
-Kangaroos, koalas, and polar bears are all endemic to these places.

 Diseases, on the other hand, can also be endemic.
 An endemic disease may be geographically isolated or it may be isolated to a certain group.
 Malaria is an example of an endemic disease because it is mostly limited to small pockets of infection in Africa.